 The visa cost will vary according to your nationality and most importantly, how soon you need to have it.
 But to keep it simple, we will show you what are the average prices with the three options iVisa offers:

-- Standard processing – For this option, you'll receive your visa in 7 days, and the price for it is USD 60.50.
+- Standard processing – For this option, you'll receive your visa in 7 Business Days, and the price for it is USD 60.50.

-- Rush processing – This time you can get your visa faster, in 5 days, but that's why you have to pay USD 85.50.
+- Rush processing – This time you can get your visa faster, in 5 Business Days, but that's why you have to pay USD 85.50.

-- Super Rush processing – With this choice you can get your visa application even faster than before, in only 72 hours, but that's the reason why it's the most expensive, with a price of USD 110.50.
+- Super Rush processing – With this choice you can get your visa application even faster than before, in only 3 Business Days, but that's the reason why it's the most expensive, with a price of USD 110.50.

 How can I apply for an Uzbekistan e-Visa?